Skip to content

 RVRC Heritage Walks

-This new series of walks to heritage conservation zones and buildings invites students to question their perception of and relationship to cultural heritage in Singapore.
-Students participate in guided visits to observe the many drivers of change in urban settings that threaten heritage conservation, with the objective of enhancing their interest and exposure to local heritage.
-An additional objective is to enhance interaction within the college community; by providing a platform for local and exchange students the opportunity to explore the city together and engage with each other.
-If you have ever asked yourself what heritage is and whom it belongs to then join The RVRC Heritage Walks to find out more about our very own Singapore heritage.
+This series of visits to conservation zones, museums, and heritage buildings invites students to examine their relationship with cultural heritage in Singapore.
+Students have the opportunity to observe the numerous drivers of change in urban settings that threaten heritage conservation, with the objective of enhancing their interest in and exposure to local heritage.
+An additional objective is to foster interaction within the college community by providing a platform for students to explore the city together and engage with each other.

 RVRC Kayak and Clean

-RVRC Kayak and Clean Project focuses on addressing the global issue of marine litter, where plastics are dumped at approximately 8 trillion tonnes a year.
-Marine debris left in the ocean ecosystem inevitably causes detrimental impacts, such as entanglement of wildlife and even ingestion of microplastics by humans.
-This marine debris clean-up effort focuses on the aquatic ecosystem and will use kayaks to reach hard to access areas around Singapore's waterways and nearby islands.
+This project addresses the global issue of marine litter, with approximately 8 trillion tonnes of plastics being dumped annually.
+Marine debris in the ocean ecosystem inevitably causes detrimental impacts, such as the entanglement of wildlife and the ingestion of microplastics by humans.
+This clean-up effort focuses on the aquatic ecosystem and utilizes kayaks to access hard-to-reach areas around Singapore's waterways and nearby islands.
 These areas contain significant amounts of marine debris due to their inaccessibility.
-Through this series of clean-ups, students will learn about ocean pollution, the importance of the mangrove ecosystem, and develop a deeper appreciation of nature with RVRC’s focus on sustainability.
+Through this series of clean-ups, students learn about ocean pollution, the importance of the mangrove ecosystem, and develop a deeper appreciation of nature, aligning with RVRC’s focus on sustainability.

 RVRC Leopard Cat Quest

-Ever seen a leopard cat?
-The Leopard Cat is the only wild cat remaining in Singapore and it is nationally critically endangered.
-Leopard Cats are known to live in Pulau Ubin, Pulau Tekong, the Central Catchment Nature Reserve, and the Western Catchment.
-With Leopard Cats being nocturnal and shy, it is not easy to spot one.
-However, we are excited to announce the RVRC Leopard Cat Quest at Pulau Ubin!
-In conjunction with SWAG we walk Pulau Ubin’s rustic kampong lanes and forested areas in the silent, cool night, to look for the shine of Leopard Cat eyes.
-Hopefully we will also encounter the Greater Mousedeer, Common Palm Civet, sleeping birds, moths, bats, snakes, and mangrove wildlife!
+Have you ever seen a leopard cat?
+The Leopard Cat is the only wild cat remaining in Singapore and is nationally critically endangered.
+Leopard Cats are known to inhabit Pulau Ubin, Pulau Tekong, the Central Catchment Nature Reserve, and the Western Catchment.
+Given that Leopard Cats are nocturnal and shy, spotting one is not easy.
+In conjunction with SWAG, students walk Pulau Ubin’s rustic kampong lanes and forested areas in the silent, cool night, searching for the shine of Leopard Cat eyes.
+The walks also offer the opportunity to encounter the Greater Mousedeer, Common Palm Civet, sleeping birds, moths, bats, snakes, and mangrove wildlife.

-Joining the RVRC Leopard Cat Quest is not only exciting, but it also helps to raise funds for MYCAT, the Malaysian Conservation Alliance for Tiger’s community ranger project, protecting the wild Malayan tiger and its habitat.
+Joining the RVRC Leopard Cat Quest is not only exciting but also helps to raise funds for MYCAT, the Malaysian Conservation Alliance for Tigers' community ranger project, which protects the wild Malayan tiger and its habitat.

 RVRC Walk for Rice

-The RVRC community has been organizing an annual college walk across the Southern Ridges.
-Spanning over 8 kilometres, the walk begins at the RVRC Lawn and ends at Mount Faber.
-It includes the staff and student community of the college.
-This effort is undertaken for the Kent Ridge Walk For Rice, where for every 200m walked by a participant NTUC donates 2 bowls of rice to underprivileged families.
-The college has been able to contribute around 18,000 bowls of rice every year.
+The RVRC community has been organizing an annual college walk across the Southern Ridges since 2015.
+Spanning over 8 kilometers, the walk begins at the RVRC Lawn and ends at Mount Faber, involving both staff and students.
+This effort is part of the Kent Ridge Walk for Rice initiative, where an external partner donates 2 bowls of rice to underprivileged families for every 200 meters walked by a participant.
+The college has been able to contribute approximately 18,000 bowls of rice each year.

 RV Intertidal Walk & Clean

-This program aims to develop environmental stewardship and students’ connectedness to nature through a guided nature walk at various intertidal zones.
-Students will visit nearby islands, such as Pulau Hantu and Kusu Island, and mainland shorelines to explore the unique habitats and multitude of organisms that can only be accessed during low tides.
-Coupled with a beach clean-up, students will recognise the impact of marine pollution on the ecosystems existing in these intertidal zones.
+This program aims to develop environmental stewardship and students’ connectedness to nature through guided nature walks at various intertidal zones.
+Students visit nearby islands, such as Pulau Hantu and Kusu Island, as well as mainland shorelines, to explore the unique habitats and multitude of organisms that can only be accessed during low tides.
+Coupled with a beach clean-up, students recognize the impact of marine pollution on the ecosystems existing in these intertidal zones.

 Student Reflections